quarkslab/qbindiff/README.md

       -e2, --executable2 PATH       Path to the secondary raw executable.
 Must be provided if using qbinexport loader -o, --output PATH             Write output to PATH -ff, --file-format [bindiff]  The file format of the output file.
-Supported formats are [bindiff]. [default: bindiff] -v, --verbose                 Activate debugging messages
+Supported formats are [bindiff]. [default: bindiff] --enable-cortexm              Enable the usage of the cortex-m extension when disassembling -v, --verbose                 Activate debugging messages
       -h, --help                    Show this message and exit.